SamirAroudj/BaseProject/README.md

 # BaseProject
 Provides basic features, such as window creation, memory management, math stuff, user input handling etc.

+# Conventions
+- coordinate systems are right-handed.
+Let b0, b1, b2 be coordinate system base vectors, then b2 = b0 x b1 holds.
+- triangle normals follow the right-hand rule.
+For triangle t = (p0, p1, p2), its normal is parallel to o = (p1 - p0) x (p2 - p0).
+- cameras look along the negative z-axis.
+The x-axis goes to the right-hand side and the y-axis goes up (right-handed camera systems).
+- vectors are considered to be in row layout.
+Matrices are correspondingly build for multiplication by row vectors (DirectX convention).
+This is in contrast to OpenGL and university linear algebra.
+If you are used to v' = M * N * v, here it is: v' = v * N^t * M^t with matrices M, N, their transposes M^t, N^t and  original and result vectors v and v'.

 # Required Tools and Libraries
 BaseProjects requires the following libraries for building: